armbian/documentation/docs/index.md

 - Debian Jessie or Ubuntu Xenial based.
 Compiled from scratch,
 - Install images are reduced to actual data size with small reserve and are resized at first boot,
 - Root password is `1234`.
 You will be prompted to change this password and to create a normal user at first login.
-- First boot takes longer (up to few minutes) than usual (20s) because it updates package list, regenerates SSH keys and expand partition to fit your SD card.
+- First boot takes longer (up to a few minutes) than usual (20s) because it updates package list, regenerates SSH keys and expands the partition to fit your SD card.
 It might reboot one time automatically.
 - [Ready to compile external modules](User-Guide_Advanced-Features/#how-to-build-a-wireless-driver)
 - Ethernet adapter with DHCP and SSH server ready on default port (22)
 - Wireless adapter with DHCP ready if present but disabled (/etc/network/interfaces, WPA2: normal connect or AP mode)